treasa-murphy/fetal-movement-detection/README.md

 ### **Key Results**

-- **Feasibility:**

-  Baseline fetal movement classification is achievable using a minimalistic, non-invasive sensor configuration.
-The results provide a strong foundation for future research in scalable prenatal monitoring.
+Baseline fetal movement classification was shown to be achievable using a minimalistic, non-invasive sensor configuration.
+Although not yet clinically deployable, the results provide a strong foundation for future research into scalable prenatal monitoring systems.

-- **Best Pipeline Performance:**

-  - **Pipeline:** QUANT + Scaling + LDA
-  - **Data:**: Achieved using p1 sensor data with balanced training and testing sets
+The best-performing pipeline combined QUANT feature extraction, scaling, and Linear Discriminant Analysis (LDA).
+Using p1 sensor data with balanced training and testing sets, this approach achieved an F1-score of 0.52 and an average accuracy of 0.65.
-  - **F1-Score:** 0.52
-  - **Average Accuracy:** 0.65

-- **Sensor Findings:**

-  - Adding p4 alongside p1 did not significantly improve model generalisation.

-  - p1 alone provided more consistent and reliable performance.
+Experiments investigating the addition of p4 signals alongside p1 revealed that p1 alone provided more consistent and reliable performance, with no significant improvement observed from multi-sensor input.

-- **Sampling Strategy Insights:**

-  - Targeted sampling around maternal clicks (Strategy 1) was essential for capturing relevant movement events.

-  - Rigorous class balancing greatly improved F1-score and recall.

-- **Augmentation Trade-Offs:**

-  - Overlapping positive windows (Strategy 3) substantially boosted recall.

-  - However, it increased false positives, reflecting a classic sensitivity-specificity trade-off.
+Sampling strategy was found to play a critical role.
+Temporal targeting around maternally annotated events (Strategy 1) led to superior detection performance compared to naive windowing approaches.
+Rigorous class balancing further contributed to improvements in F1-score and recall, highlighting the importance of addressing natural data imbalances.

+Finally, augmentation techniques involving overlapping positive windows (Strategy 3) successfully boosted recall but introduced a higher rate of false positives.
+This finding underscores a classic trade-off between sensitivity and specificity, requiring careful consideration in future system designs.

 ---